Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Similarly, just as organizations have service level objectives related to performance and availability, they should have internal guidelines related to how much it’s acceptable for an application to cost to run.

-They should be able to measure, understand and then accept or decline those costs after a change is made to the application.
+They should be able to measure, understand, and then accept or decline those costs after the application’s changes are made.

 Each application has a different role and different priorities.
-The key is to become aware of how costs fit into the decisions made related to that application.
+The key is to become aware of how costs affect the decisions made regarding that application.

 There’s no ‘good’ or ‘bad’ cost, necessarily, as long as the organization is allocating its resources in a way that matches priorities.
 Some applications might be very costly but also mission-critical and/or very profitable — simply knowing the raw dollar amount an application costs to run doesn’t provide enough information about whether or not it’s ‘worth it.’